An Introduction to Vines and Wines

-My love for wine has progressed through the years, starting at school where I often got on the wrong side of the rules; to travelling the world tasting wine, to finally owning and running a vineyard producing 250,000 bottles a year.
+My love for wine has progressed through the years.
+Starting at school, where I often got on the wrong side of the rules, through travelling the world tasting wine, to finally owning and running a vineyard producing 250,000 bottles a year.

-Now I thought I was being extremely clever by doing something where I would get the chance to drink all in the name of ‘education’. it actually turned out that while I visited (and sampled….) many vineyards that there was an underlying theme of excitement about where this tiny industry was headed and what the future lay install – to put into figures the total vineyard size of the UK at the time was roughly 1,500 acres, while Bordeaux was by itself 130,000 acres. after ‘sampling’ many different English wines it became glaringly obvious that the future was in sparkling wine.
-With such hard faced devotion (and each examiner receiving a bottle of sparkling wine) I walked away with one of the highest awarded dissertation’s in the university.
+Now I thought I was clever by doing something where I would get the chance to drink all in the name of ‘education’.
+However, it turned out that while I visited (and sampled…) many vineyards that there was an underlying theme of excitement about where this tiny industry was heading and what the future held.
+To put into figures the total vineyard size of the UK at the time was roughly 1,500 acres, while Bordeaux was by itself 130,000 acres.
+After ‘sampling’ many different English wines it became obvious that the future was in sparkling wine.
+With such hard-faced devotion, and each examiner receiving a bottle of sparkling wine, I walked away with one of the highest-awarded dissertations in the university.

-After I finished university I came home to the family farm and started to take soil samples, ask peoples advice and most importantly convince my family to part with the land and the cash to get the project off the ground.
-The more people I asked and the more I researched I was totally convinced our farm was in an ideal situation to plant a vineyard.
-Soil analysis showed that we had half a meter of gravel lying on top of pure chalk – in fact it was the exact same chalk that is found in Champagne!
-So armed with soil analysis, expert opinions, full financial forecasts and most importantly a case of English sparkling wine I put on a presentation to my close family.
+After I finished university, I came home to the family farm and started to take soil samples, ask for advice and, most importantly, convince my family to part with the land and the cash to get the project off the ground.
+The more people I asked and the more I researched I was convinced my farm was in an ideal situation to plant a vineyard.
+Soil analysis showed that we had half a meter of gravel lying on top of pure chalk, which is the same chalk found in Champagne!
+So armed with soil analysis, expert opinions, financial forecasts and most importantly a case of English sparkling wine I put on a presentation to my close family.

 They loved the idea and the very next week I did the same presentation again (with even more wine!) for the Bank.
 Amazingly everyone was on board, in fact so much so that my initial aim of planting 10 acres of vines was increased to 20 acres.

-50% Chardonnay – to give minerarilty and finesse
+50% Chardonnay – to give minerality and finesse

 30% Pinot Noir – to add fruit flavours